cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 - sewage_tileset_iri
 - sewage_tileset_name

-**Note that this will be ignored if there are no root contents or a `building.glb` is generated.*
+**Note that this will be ignored if there are no root contents or a `building.glb` is generated.
+When there is a `building.glb`, the corresponding building instance and name in the Knowledge Graph will take precedence.*

 If you are deploying this on the stack, ensure that your `properties.yaml` and IFC file is placed at the corresponding bind mount location.
 A sample stack-based properties is available in `config/properties.yaml_stack` but requires editing for the name of your stack, desired namespaces, and optional IRIs or names.